Adaptavist/avst-app/README.md

 ## Building Packages

-It is only possible to build both deb and rpm packages using Ubuntu (tested on 14.04).
+It is possible to build both deb and rpm packages using Ubuntu (tested on 14.04) or CentOS (tested on 7).

-Prerequisites for building packages:
+Prerequisites for building packages on Ubuntu:

     sudo apt-get install ruby-dev git rpm
     sudo gem install fpm                   # Don't do this on any of our servers

+Prerequisites for building packages on CentOS:

+    sudo yum install ruby-devel git rpm-build dpkg sudo gem install fpm                   # Don't do this on any of our servers

 To build the packages of Atlassian applications (using fpm), run: